ai-toolchainz/squadAI/docs/core-concepts/Tasks.md

 ## Tool Override Mechanism

-Specifying tools in a task allows for dynamic adaptation of agent capabilities, emphasizing CrewAI's flexibility.
+Specifying tools in a task allows for dynamic adaptation of agent capabilities, emphasizing SquadAI's flexibility.

 ## Error Handling and Validation Mechanisms